What is neurodiversity?

 Where can I get help?

-If you want to learn more about neurodiversity or you think you might be neurodiverse yourself – great!
+If you want to learn more about neurodiversity or you think you might be neurodivergent yourself – great!
 We have other articles that can help you through this journey of reflection and discovery.
 Also, make sure you are taking care of yourself and reaching out to those around you for support through this time.
 You can use services like:

 • Gateways support services have a great list of autism and neurodiversity resources